sedostheatre/sedos.co.uk/input/news/2024-09-11-sedos-announces-2025-season.md

 “We received 27 pitches this year for six slots in the Bridewell Theatre and one touring slot to The Minack.
 Picking from all the fantastic pitches Sedos receives is never easy – picking for 2025 was more difficult than ever.
 We'd like to thank everyone who pitched; the quality of pitches really didn't make it easy for us!”

 And watch this space – we have more surprises up our sleeves.
-Our Minack show and more will be announced in due course.
+Our Minack show and another London play will be announced in due course.

 ### **FULL DETAILS OF SEDOS’ 2025 SEASON**